 Fellows perform peripheral, renal, mesenteric, great vessel and carotid artery interventions as well as vena cava filter placement, thrombolysis, and endovascular abdominal and thoracic aneurysm repair.
 Open surgery includes a wide variety of procedures including carotid endarterectomy, open AAA repair,

-A diverse outpatient experience is provided in the UVM Medical Center Ambulatory Care Clinic attached to the main hospital.
+A diverse outpatient experience is provided in the UVM Medical Center Ambulatory Care Clinic attached to the main hospital, including a dedicated fellows' clinic.

 Vascular laboratory training is provided in an IAC-accredited vascular laboratory administered by the Division of Vascular Surgery and located within the outpatient Ambulatory Care Center.
 The David Pilcher Noninvasive Vascular Lab performs approximately 7,000 studies annually.
 Fellows obtain hands-on duplex scanning experience and participate in didactic sessions designed to prepare the fellow for the Registered Physician in Vascular Interpretation (RPVI) examination.